duke-malaria-collaboratory/DiscovR/CITATION.md

 ## Citation

-If you would like to cite our work, please use:
+If you would like to cite our work, you can use the citation for the "parent" workshop:

 ```
 Lapp et al., (2022).
 Developing and deploying an integrated workshop